photo of the South Downs, UK

 Painting of a chiffchaff

-Gilbert White's house at Selbourne
+Gilbert White's house at Selborne

-Gilbert White was a village parson whose book 'The Natural History of Selbourne' is a seminal text on wildlife and nature in southern England in the late 1700s.
+Gilbert White was a village parson whose book 'The Natural History of Selborne' is a seminal text on wildlife and nature in southern England in the late 1700s.
 A visit to his home is a must for natural history fans, where his exquisite drawings and detailed descriptions are on display.
 White is perhaps most famous for his careful study of the songs of the chiffchaff (pictured) and willow warbler, which revealed that they were in fact two different species.
-Don't miss the immense stump of the Selbourne yew tree, which after 1,400 years overlooking the village churchyard succumbed to the great storm of 1990.
+Don't miss the immense stump of the Selborne yew tree, which after 1,400 years overlooking the village churchyard succumbed to the great storm of 1990.

 Visit Gilbert White's house